Search

 Tidal Volume

 Imagine a calm sea with waves gently lapping the shore.
-The Tidal Volume is akin to these waves, representing the volume of air we breathe in and out during normal breathing at rest.
+The Tidal Volume is similar to these waves, representing the volume of air we breathe in and out during normal breathing at rest.

 2. Inspiratory Reserve Volume (IRV)